 You must know what you’ve got before you can.
 To a degree, I mean you start very loose information but as you get into it, that you need good inventories and you need good condition and performance information on your assets.

-What is Levels of Service
+What are Levels of Service

 There are three components.
 So, lifecycle asset management is the engine room of an asset plan.